V1codin/cyTubeExtension/README.md

 # Chrome extension

-## Chrome extension for trackітп changes of videos or movies in playlist at cyTube-like sites
+## Chrome extension for tracking changes of videos or movies in playlist at cyTube-like sites

 ![homePage](./assets/readme/cyTube_home_page.JPG)